 - picking up pencils or marbles with your toes.

 Here’s the thing…

-Wearing Barefoot Science insoles is like having your own ‘in-shoe’ personal trainer reminding you to strengthen your intrinsic muscles and activate your proprioceptive nerves to improve balance… A 97.6% success rate says they work!
+Wearing Barefoot insoles is like having your own ‘in-shoe’ personal trainer constantly reminding you to do foot exercises to build up & strengthen your intrinsic muscles.
+With every Barefoot step you'll activate your proprioceptive nerves to improve balance… A 97.6% success rate says they work!
 Nearly 3 million people worldwide say they work!